-Donate to the Capital Campaign Updates
+Donate to The Homecoming Campaign Updates

 National Women’s Hall of Fame chose Seneca Falls, NY as its home location almost 50 years ago.
 It was not only a good but also the right place to put down its roots.
 For history happened here – the very women’s movement history that inspired the Hall’s founding.
 Now the Hall is making history again.
 This time we are moving to a new home in the same town, the 1844 Seneca Knitting Mill, a place rooted by its early trustees Jacob Chamberlain and Charles Hoskins in abolition and women’s rights.